 I earned my BFA from the Maryland Institute College of Art (MICA) and hold a Landscape Design Certification from NYBG.
 Before discovering my passion for landscapes, I created sculptural millinery pieces using natural materials.
 My work was photographed by some of the industry’s leading creatives and featured in publications such as Vanity Fair, W Magazine, and Vogue.

 After completing coursework at NYBG, I refined my skills through hands-on work in historic and private gardens, deepening my knowledge of horticulture and design.
-I later worked with sought-after New York landscape design firms before establishing my own practice in Westchester in 2021.
+I later worked with sought-after New York City landscape design firms before establishing my own practice in Westchester in 2021.

 — Ashley Lloyd